 Hajong Roshimoni Monument - Picture Credit: Wikimedia Commons

 Near BGB camp you can visit Orange hill, which is another tourist attraction of Durgapur.
-Moreover, at the vicinity of BGB Camp, you can spend some time at Ranikhong Church.
-This holy place was built around 1910 to 1915.
+Moreover, in the vicinity of BGB Camp, you can spend some time at Ranikhong Church.
+This holy place was built from 1910 to 1915.
 Standing over a small hillock, this historical church attracts both the pious minds and the tourists.

-Starting the journey from Dhaka, you can reach Durgapur by bus, train or private transport.
-From Mohakhali bus stand of Dhaka, you can take a bus heading towards Birishiri.
+Starting the journey from Dhaka, you can reach Durgapur by bus, train, or private transport.
+From the Mohakhali bus stand of Dhaka, you can take a bus heading towards Birishiri.
 The journey will take around 7 hours.
 The last few hours can be very tough, as the road is quite bumpy near Birishiri.
 However, the train journey is comparatively more comfortable than the bus ride.
-Reaching at Kamalapur Railway Station, catch the train on the Dhaka – Jharia route.
+Reaching Kamalapur Railway Station, catch the train on the Dhaka – Jharia route.
 This journey by train usually takes around 10 to 11 hours.
-Dropping at Jharia station, you can hire a local transport to reach your desired tourist spots.
-Usually it takes one day to visit all places in Durgapur.
+Dropping at Jharia station, you can hire local transport to reach your desired tourist spots.
+Usually, it takes one day to visit all places in Durgapur.

 Read: Bandarban Tourist Spots.